 2. Detached – A detached greenhouse is an independent structure not connected to other buildings.
 This option can be good for growers with a completely open space where they want to build or for those who want to separate their growing from other parts of their business.

 3. Ridge and Furrow – Ridge and furrow greenhouses consist of a span of greenhouse structures connected by the length of the greenhouse.
 Usually, the shared walls in the structure are removed to provide more growing space and are instead connected by ridges or PVC pipes.
 By eliminating the walls in separate buildings, growers can save money and maximize space for plant growth.

 The best greenhouse for your business depends on your budget, crops, and location.
 If you’re unsure where to start finding the proper structure, the experts at Prospiant can help with the design, planning process, building, and integration.

-Greenhouse Building Steps
+Commercial Greenhouse Building Steps

 Once you’ve found the right structure, the next step is to make plans for a greenhouse building.
 As mentioned, installing a commercial hydroponic facility takes coordination and team members across specialties to be successful.
 You’ll need to find a contractor for your project, engineers, builders, and more.
 Prospiant can offer these services to commercial growers to help kickstart their commercial greenhouse project.